arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 1. Switch to the Agent VM **Remote Desktop** connection and open the **Task Manager** by right-clicking the taskbar.

-1. Show that the VM is using the original **Task Manager**.
+1. Show that the VM is a regular Windows box that is using the original **Task Manager**.

 	> **Speaking point:** we have an example virtual machine that is running the standard version of the Task Manager.
-We've heard there's a better version of the Task Manager out there, so we're going to see what it takes to update the machines to use the new Task Manager.
+We've heard there's a better version of the Task Manager out there, that is part of the Microsoft Sysinternals toolset.
+So, we want to update all our Windows machines to have the Sysinternals tools installed, so we can use the Systinternal's Process Explorer instead of the default Task Manager.

 1. Switch back to **Puppet Dashboard** and click **Edit**.